 That same McKinsey report found that companies are willing to invest more and more time and money into their public-facing social media, but “twice as much potential value lies in using social tools to enhance communications, knowledge sharing, and collaboration within and across enterprises.”
 Enterprise social tools have great potential to raise the productivity of interaction among workers.

 It’s also important for companies to look to streamline all the chatter that can go across popular tools like Slack, where we try to stay on-topic, but it quickly derails and we talk cross-purpose in too vague #marketing channels.
-Using an enterprise social network like talkspirit means that you interlace your on-topic chat with your project management and files so you are no longer wasting time searching for that specific version of a Word doc, but are talking real strategy.
+Using an enterprise social network like Talkspirit means that you interlace your on-topic chat with your project management and files so you are no longer wasting time searching for that specific version of a Word doc, but are talking real strategy.

-Plus having a central repository like talkspirit for shared data is just common security sense since it allows you to control who sees what.
-This is even more important since data privacy is a hot-button topic and data regulations like Europe’s GDPR mean we have to really know the flow of sensitive information within our companies.
+Plus having a central repository like Talkspirit for shared data is just common security sense since it allows you to control who sees what.
+This is even more important since data privacy is a hot-button topic, and data regulations like Europe’s GDPR mean we have to really know the flow of sensitive information within our companies.

 Like all proper tools implementation, the most important part of understanding your individuals and how they interact is through a conversation.
 Start this whole process by asking employees to map out their current communication flows and what are the frustrations that slow down their work.
 This lets staff know you aren’t looking for robot overlords to take over their jobs, but rather for ways they can enjoy their roles more.
 Now that’s employee motivation!

-Self-organisation leads to employee empowerment
+Self-organization leads to employee empowerment